-The final design and location of the street lights shall be subject to County approval.

-- 16. A Facility Response Plan, a DEQ approved Oil Spill Contingency Plan (OSCP), an EPA-approved Spill Prevention Control and Countermeasure Plan and any other required spill response plan shall be provided prior to occupancy.
-Documentation of any updates to the plans and ongoing compliance with the plans shall be maintained and provided to the County within seven (7) days of written request from the County.
+- 12. The applicant shall prepare a Final Erosion Control Plan in compliance with County regulations; a building permit will not be issued until the plan is approved by the County. - 13.
+Any changes to approved plan(s) and/or elevations shall be reviewed and approved by the County prior to implementation in compliance with the applicable provisions of the Oregon Structural Specialty and Fire Codes.
+All work shall accurately reflect County approved plans. - 14.
+A Facility Response Plan, a DEQ approved Oil Spill Contingency Plan (OSCP), an EPA-approved Spill Prevention Control and Countermeasure Plan and any other required spill response plan shall be provided prior to occupancy.
+Documentation of any updates to the plans and ongoing compliance with the plans shall be maintained and provided to the County within seven (7) days of written request from the County. - 15.
+Planning Staff shall review all proposed improvements in order to conduct a site visit to ensure that all requirements have been constructed as proposed.
+This site visit is required prior to final planning approval.

-- ///

-- ///

-17. Prior to occupancy, Planning Staff shall conduct a site visit and shall verify that all required parking and landscaping improvements have been constructed as approved.

-Bush And

-DATED this 23 day of March , 2022.
-BOARD OF COUNTY COMMISSIONERS FOR COLUMBIA COUNTY, OREGON By: Henry Heimuller, Chair Approved as to form 1 By: Garrett, Gommissioner asev By: By: Tounty Counsel Margaret Magruder) Commissioner
+DATED this 23 day of March 2022.

+BOARD OF COUNTY COMMISSIONERS FOR COLUMBIA COUNTY, OREGON

+By:

+Henry Heimuller, Chair

+Bv:

+asey Garrett Commissioner

+Bv.

+Margaret Magruder, Commissioner

+Approved as to form

+Rv.

+Office of County Counsel